 You are exempt from fees for any Smart and Skilled training undertaken if you meet the disability eligibility criteria.

-If you're an eligible student who receives and Australian Government welfare benfit, you can qualify for a concession fee when you enrol in a Smart and Skilled course.
+If you're an eligible student who receives an Australian Government welfare benefit, you can qualify for a concession fee when you enrol in a Smart and Skilled course.
 View Smart and Skilled training for welfare recipients.